 7. Continue adding pieces to each quilt block unit in the same way as shown above.
 Fabric 1 is repeated for the last strip.

 Tip: Press all of the seams toward the darker fabric except for the last piece.
 After adding fabric 1 to all of the blocks at the end, press the seam toward the long fabric 1 strip.

 8. The blocks should now be approximately 8 1/2’’ square.
 Lay the blocks out in the arrangement seen above.

 Sew the blocks into rows.
 Sew the rows together.

 9. Measure the height of your quilt top in the center and along each side edge.
 Use the middle measurement to piece together 2 border strips for the sides of the quilt.

 I didn’t add a top border, but of course you can if you like!

-10. Sandwich you quilt top with the batting and batting.
+10. Sandwich your quilt top with the batting and backing.
 Quilt as you prefer.
 I used my walking foot for straight line quilting in a grid.